craigmckeachie/react-course/concepts/15-Routing.md

        <script type="text/babel" src="/main.jsx"></script>
    ```

+   > !
+Be sure that the `main.jsx` script tag's src attribute starts with a `/` or the router will not work properly when you refresh the page.

 3. Log the `RouterRouterDOM` to verify it is installed properly

    - Also export the common components so they are easier to use